Skip to Main Content

 3. Propensity to Speed

 Speeding is another one of the most common reasons why young drivers end up in bad accidents.
-Speed increases the risk of—and potentially severity of—a crash.
+Speed increases the risk of—and potentially the severity of—a crash.
 It is imperative that all drivers, but especially young drivers with limited experience, avoid speeding.
 The reality is that many young drivers have a higher tendency to speed due to a mix of excitement, impatience, and a lack of understanding of speed-related risks.
 Without the experience to handle high-speed situations, they are at a greater risk of losing control of their vehicle.

 Note: Young male drivers are at an especially high risk of speeding and engaging in other types of reckless, dangerous driving behavior.